 - Lack of optimized software for all applications.

-Comparison of Major Foldable Smartphones in 2025
+Comparison of Major Foldable Smartphones of 2025

 |